 This is a fun, interactive museum with plenty of things to do for children of all ages.
 Experience Bay Window (live animals to touch & learn about), Waterman (boat & pier to sail away to parts unknown), Colombian Market (marketplace and eat-in kitchen area to serve your finest tea party) Center Stage (dress up and pretend), Body Works (doctor/dentist room) and Express Yourself (arts & crafts that can be completed and taken home), as well as a building/train area and a music room.
 Situated in the Spa Creek Conservancy Park at the headwaters of Spa Creek - with a quiet nature trail.
 Admission $4 for ages one and up.
-Hours 10am-4pm, summer hours 11am-5pm.
+Hours 10am-4pm.

 Annapolis Haunted Tours - (distance 1.2 miles)

 If Halloween is one of your favorite holidays, and you like a good scare any time of year, the Ghosts of Annapolis tour is for you.
 Stay close on the heels of your guide.
 Your fearless leader will steer you through the evening mist and introduce you to spirits of years gone by, some of whom you may sense still on the streets and in the historic buildings of Annapolis today.